kokomo-dragonhack/Camping-API/README.md

 You can run app with Docker.

 - `cd code/Avtokampi`
-- `docker build -f AvtokampiWebAPI/Dockerfile -t camps@latest .`
+- `docker build -f AvtokampiWebAPI/Dockerfile -t camps:latest .`
 - `docker run -it camps`

 When you have the development environment ready, run the following commands: